rus4j/rus4j.github.io/static/resume.md

 </div>

 - In Software development since 2015.
 Experienced in building scalable systems (mostly in **Java/Kotlin**) both from scratch and diving into an existing codebase.
-- Currently working as a Software engineer developing SaaS platform for car subsrtiption.
+- Currently working as a Software engineer developing SaaS platform for car subscription.

 <div style="float: left; width: 400px;" markdown="1">
 <div class="panel" markdown="1">